 More information about specific immunisations

 There are leaflets available with more information about some of the vaccines listed in the schedule above.
+Follow the links within the table to learn more about the individual vaccines.
 There are also some leaflets available for the specific brands of vaccine given.

 How does immunisation work?

 The body is given a vaccine which is a small dose of an inactive form of a germ (bacterium or virus), or a poison (toxin) made by the germ.
 As it is inactive, it does not cause infection.
 However, the body makes antibodies and/or white blood cells (immune cells) against the germ or toxin.
 Antibodies are proteins in the bloodstream that attack infecting germs.
 Once we are immunised, the antibodies and/or immune cells are ready to attack the germ if it begins to invade our body.
 More antibody can quickly be made from cells which have previously made the particular antibody.

 For some bacteria and viruses it has been difficult to produce a vaccine; however, technology is advancing and new vaccines will be available in the future.